-Conversion Rate Optimization (CRO) Basics for the Holidays and Beyond
+Conversion Rate Optimization (CRO) Basics

 We understand that for many product-centric business owners, digging into the data and crunching the numbers isn’t the most exciting or appealing activity.
 That being said, Conversion Rate Optimization (CRO) is one of the most important and often overlooked aspects of running a successful e-commerce business on Shopify.